SamuelGong/Dordis/README.md

    ```

   - Step 2 **[Minimal]**: We also provide a minimal version of the above step,
-which only reproduces a small part of Figure 9 and Table 2.
+which only reproduces the sub-figure (a) of Figure 9 and the particular cell that
+corresponds to FEMNIST with d=20% in Table 2.
 It should take
 **one to two days** (or less should you have better GPUs or CPUs than ours,
 see the above description).